This recipe has the secrets to the very best roasted cauliflower with tons of flavor!

 - ½ teaspoon garlic powder optional

-- Preheat oven to 425°F. Place a baking sheet in the oven to preheat while you prepare the cauliflower.
+- Preheat oven to 425°F. Place an empty baking sheet in the oven to preheat while you prepare the cauliflower.

 - Break off large florets of cauliflower and use a knife to cut a flat edge.

-- Remove the hot baking sheet from the oven and place the cauliflower, flat side down, on the heated baking sheet.
+- Remove the hot baking sheet from the oven and place the cauliflower florets, flat sides down, on the heated baking sheet.

 - Serve warm.